Below is a quick website review for Paul’s Farmer’s coaching website.

 Paul, if you’ve any questions on this, just post in the comments or shoot me a private message.
 I’d be happy to clarify.

 To further your site along, I’d get your face up on the site sooner and take ownership as “the face of your business” and even consider a title like “winning coach” to leverage your rugby experience.

 Oddly, you’ll probably find that the people you attract are sporty, those that like a challenge.

 From there, I’d look at things like creating more compelling calls to action, especially on your opt-in offer (spell out more value).

 Then, track numbers such as traffic, actions taken, pages viewed, new leads.
 Track actions as well such as outreach strategies to drive the traffic.
 You know that in sports, all the talent, creative effort, team strategy comes down to numbers … the higher scoring team wins.

 In The Coaching Site Guide, in one diagram of many, I put 11 ways to immediate highlight value on your homepage, to show get visitors eager to read your website and see why you’re a great coach to work with.

-For a full 10-point, professional website review, with the goal at making your website a client-attracting machine, you may want to request an Expert Website Review.
+For a full 10-point, professional website review, with the goal at making your website a client-attracting machine, you may want to book some quality time with me.